 Although arguably the better experimenter, Redi had other motives for opposing Kircher, including protecting the business interests of the Medici (his own patrons) who sold their own antidotes.
 And Redi certainly didn't want Kircher's competition for Medici sponsorship.
 Kircher basically let Redi have the Medici, and focused on other patrons.

 Kircher's questionable notions didn't end with spontaneous generation and snakestones.
 He believed ideas that had circulated since medieval times about mountain ranges concealing networks of rivers and streams that were themselves linked with the world's ocean, the water occasionally forced underground by winds.
+He contended that water entered the globe through a giant whirlpool off the Norwegian coast (in fact, a big whirlpool system does exist in that region) and exited around the South Pole.
 He argued that subterranean sulfurous spirits seeded volcanoes.
 He thought mulberry trees could grow silkworms starting from the eggs of any other kind of bug.
 And according to science historian Paula Findlen, he was "perhaps the last naturalist to believe passionately in the reality of any papal dragon he saw."
 Findlen has also characterized Kircher's prose as "some of the most rebarbative, unreliable, undigested and polyglot the world has ever known, bursting at the seams with learning, overflowing with ideas and possibilities, and pointing confusingly in many different directions."
 He wasn't just good at being eccentric, he was good at catering to the public's eccentric, medieval tastes in the age of the Scientific Revolution.